tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 <!--- Ming: Use of MultiRecord measures to measure improvement in QA and QC, Repeated in 1.7 --->

 For each core SingleRecord Validation, an implementation intended for Quality Control SHOULD include a corresponding MultiRecord Measure that counts the number of Response.result values that are COMPLIANT.
-An implementation MAY provide similar MultiRecord Measures that report aggregated counts of other Response.status and Response.value values.
+An implementation MAY provide similar MultiRecord Measures that report aggregated counts of other Response.status and Response.result values.

 For each core SingleRecord Validation, an implementation intended for Quality Assurance SHOULD include a corresponding MultiRecord Measure that returns COMPLETE when all pertenent Response.result values are COMPLIANT (or for some Measures also INTERNAL_PREREQUSISITES_NOT_MET).